docker/docker-birthday-3/tutorial.md

 This portion of the tutorial will guide you through the creation and customization of a voting app.
 It's important that you follow the steps in order, and make sure to customize the portions that are customizable.

 **Important.**
 To complete the submission, you will need to have Docker and Docker Compose installed on your machine as mentioned in the [Prerequisites](#prerequisites) and [Setup](#setup) sections.
 You'll also need to have a [Docker Id](https://hub.docker.com/register/).
-Once you do run login from the commandline:
+Once you do run login from the command line:

 ```
 $ docker login